-This extensive Virtual Live Instructor-led course provides the skills required to perform maintenance and a high-degree of troubleshooting, and will walk the student through a practical understanding of the Nortel DMS-100 switching system.
-It discusses the general system architecture used by all Digital Multiplex System switches, with functional block diagrams of the switch and its main modules, including the SNXAC front-end, the Network, MS, CCS, IOD, and the various PM and LCM types for Lines and Trunks, plus RCU, RLCM, OPM, and GR-303-compliant remotes.
+This extensive Virtual Live Instructor-led DMS-100 course provides the skills required to perform maintenance and a high-degree of troubleshooting, and will walk the student through a practical understanding of the Genband (Nortel) DMS-100 switching system.
+It discusses the general system architecture used by all Digital Multiplex System switches, with functional block diagrams of the switch and its main modules, including the SNXAC front-end, the Network (JNET ENET), MS, CCS, IOD, and the various PM and LCM types for Line and Trunk peripherals, plus RCU, RLCM, OPM, and GR-303-compliant remotes.
 MAP and RTIF terminal use are explained, plus remote access through serial TTY and telnet.
-MAP alarm fault interpretation and interrogation are demonstrated, using data from the MAP and from logs, showing the student how to locate suspect cards within the system.
-The Helmsman documentation viewer and Nortel Technical Publications (NTPs) are also covered in detail, with an emphasis on documents used for maintenance and troubleshooting procedures.
+MAP alarm fault interpretation are demonstrated, using data from the MAP and from logs, showing the student how to locate suspect cards within the system.
+The Helmsman documentation viewer and Nortel Technical Publications (NTPs) are covered in detail, with an emphasis on documents used for maintenance and troubleshooting procedures.

 Previous troubles are reviewed and used as exercises, including LNS line and TRKS trunk maintenance, but also parts of the SuperNodeXA-Core front-end (SN) including the Computing Module (CM), Network (NET), Message Switch (MS), and CCS (SS7) modules.
 Peripheral Modules (PM), and modules of particular interest to the students are emphasized.
-Different network types (ENET, JNET) or different CM types (SN, XAC) are discussed per the needs of a given class.
-IOD maintenance is also discussed, including procedures to backup Program and Data stores, and a discussion of how hard disks, tape, and billing devices are connected to the system.
+Different equipment types are compared where necessary (network CPU).
+IOD maintenance is also discussed, including procedures to back-up the Program and Data stores, and a discussion of how hard disks, tape, and billing devices are connected to the system.
 Special topics like the Star Hub, Remote Concentrating Cluster (RCC), Subscriber Module Access (SMA2), Emergency Stand Alone (ESA), Remote Measurement Module (RMM), etc. can also be discussed per the needs of the class.